alexhiggins732/IdentityServer8/docs/quickstarts/2_interactive_aspnetcore.rst

 Further experiments
 ^^^^^^^^^^^^^^^^^^^
 You can add an additional external provider.
-We have a `cloud-hosted demo <https://demo.identityserver8.io>`_ version of IdentityServer8 which you can integrate using OpenID Connect.
+We have a `cloud-hosted demo <https://demo.identityserver.io>`_ version of IdentityServer which you can integrate using OpenID Connect.

 Add the OpenId Connect handler to DI::